Lesson video

 Well done.

-Dingy is an adjective.
+"Dingy" is an adjective.

-It means gloomy and drab so it doesn't sound very positive straight away.
+So, it doesn't sound very positive straight away.

 Let's have a look at an example answer from Alex.

-Alex says, "Floella's new home is described as not very well lit and dingy.
+Alex says, "Floella's new home is described as not very well lit and 'dingy'.

-It's described in stark contrast to their house in Trinidad, which had significantly more space and personal belongings.
+It is described in stark contrast to their house in Trinidad, which had significantly more space and personal belongings.

 Floella may be feeling disappointed as her expectations were not met."
 I wonder how you'd feel if you were Floella.

-must have been quite tricky to mask those emotions.
+Must've been quite tricky to mask those emotions.

 Here's our next check for understanding.